-This discussion group is open to any archaeology graduate student, but is intended primarily for students associated with, and hoping to become associated with, the Florida Museum of Natural History (FLMNH).
-We will explore current issues in archaeological methods, themes, and discoveries as reported in the literature of the past two years.
-Discussions may also include current research and writings of the course participants.
+This course is open to any archaeology graduate student, but is intended primarily for students associated with, or hoping to be associated with, the Florida Museum of Natural History (FLMNH).
+We will explore issues in archaeological methods, themes, and discoveries as reported in the literature of the past two years.
+Discussions may also include current research of the course participants.
 The course has two goals: to increase student understanding of the newest issues in archaeology research, and to increase familiarity with the research of the FLMNH faculty, staff, and students.